BlueJayXRStudio/InfiniteTree/README.md

 > *Another register is the stack pointer, which points to the top of the current stack in memory.
 The stack contains one frame for each procedure that has been entered but not yet exited.
 A procedure’s stack frame holds those input parameters, local variables, and temporary variables that are not kept in registers. - Tanenbaum, Modern Operating Systems [5]*

 At the core of the Operating Systems model, we have a kernel that manages processes that can create multiple threads.
 Each thread has its own call stacks onto which it can push frames of procedures, AKA functions.
 In a typical CPU architecture, a procedure can call a new procedure, but it must be encapsulated in a new frame along with a return address to its original caller.
-Thus, a function f() cannot call itself without create a new frame on the stack, and therefore increasing the stack count.
-The design yields a powerful programming paradigm that allows us to carry out complex recursive computations, but it is surprisingly limited in autonomous systems or robotic policy representations.
+The design yields a powerful programming paradigm that allows us to carry out complex recursive computations.
+However, it is surprisingly limited in autonomous systems or robotic policy representations, because a function f() cannot call itself without creating a new frame on the stack.

 [BlueJay TODO: Function call stack example]

+Because procedures in OS models cannot refer back to its original frame in the next execution cycle, it cannot in theory model an FSM which requires that a state be able to return back to itself across a temporal dimension.
+Even BT and HTN, which have recursive call structure, require that leaf nodes be able to continue running until they are ready to give control back to the parent composite.
+Thus, without an additional level of abstraction over functional programming, it is impossible to achieve the kind of mechanisms desired by all currently existing autonomous policy representations such as FSM and BT.

 [BlueJay TODO: TSM call stack example]